 If a Linux system is detected, then the location of the GRUB configuration file is determined and any pointers to SCSI disk boot devices are modified to point to IDE disks.
-For example, if GRUB contains an entry of /dev/sdal representing the first disk on the first SCSI controller, this entry is changed to /dev/hdal representing the first IDE controller.
+For example, if GRUB contains an entry of /dev/sda1 representing the first disk on the first SCSI controller, this entry is changed to /dev/hda1 representing the first disk on the first IDE controller.